adequatica/adequatica.github.io/_posts/2024-05-23-hidden-gems-of-playwright-part-2.md

 This is another brilliant method suitable for checking selectors.

-There are recommendations that **assertions should not be placed inside [page object models](https://playwright.dev/docs/pom)**, even despite the implementation example in Playwright itself.
+[There is a recommendation](https://adequatica.medium.com/principles-of-writing-automated-tests-a2b72218264c#f94b) that **assertions should not be placed inside [page object models](https://playwright.dev/docs/pom)**, even despite the implementation example in Playwright itself.

 ![Please, do not do that inside pageObjects](/assets/2024-05-23/01-please-do-not-do-that.png)